Popmotion/popmotion/docs/learn/basics/action-management.md

 });
 ```

-As our motion systems grow, and include actions that don't self-terminate (like `pointer` or `trackOffset`), multiple actions can potentially try and fire the same setters.
+As our motion systems grow, and include actions that don't self-terminate (like `pointer` or `trackOffset`), multiple actions can potentially try and fire the same functions.

-Likewise, it can become confusing the know which action is the "source of truth" - what do we query to get the true current velocity, for instance?
+Likewise, it can sometimes become confusing the know which action is the "source of truth" - what do we query to get the true current velocity of an object, for instance?

 ## Value